 Smart, cute, and heart-melting eyes!
 Meet the Labradoodle, the perfect mix of a lovable and helpful lad in one package.
 Impossible to miss in a crowd, this furry little munchkin loves to be loved and is one of the most popular dogs around knowing how to burrow its way into your heart.

 Such is their usefulness that Doodles also know when and how to guide you through your day (pun intended).
 If the looks were not enough to win you over, there is a whole personality to boot.
 The perfect combination of beauty and brains make sure you have a friend with you every step of the way.

 Labradoodle is the cross between Labrador Retriever and Poodle.
-Both the pure dogs are among the most popular breed in the world, especially the Labrador is topping the charts for many years.
+Both pure dogs are among the most popular breed in the world, especially the Labrador is topping the charts for many years.

-Due to its unbeatable popularity, we ave decided to write a comprehensive guide about Labradoodle.
+Due to its unbeatable popularity, we have decided to write a comprehensive guide about Labradoodle.
 This Labradoodle guide is helpful for those who are planning to get a Labradoodle puppy and looking for a guide to learn about this adorable breed.

 As it is important to learn everything about the breed you are getting for the first time, we have added everything about Labradoodles such as temperament, pros and cons, health-related issues, and others.
-Also, it is important to get a puppy from the well-reputed Labradoodle breeder.
+Also, it is important to get a puppy from a well-reputed Labradoodle breeder.